sheltermanager/asm3/doc/manual/documents.rst

 .. image:: images/sign_buttons.png

-ASM allows you to add an electronic signature to documents.
+ASM allows you to add electronic signatures to documents.
 Signed documents are read only and cannot be edited.
 A cryptographic hash for the signed document is calculated and stored separately so that any future tampering can be detected.

-There are two methods of adding signatures to documents - either via the user interface or through "signing pad" mode in the mobile interface.
+There are three methods of adding signatures to documents:

+* "Sign" button in the media tab (using a touchscreen monitor, wacom tablet, lightpen, other mouse-like device or if you are using a tablet computer)
+* "Signing Pad" mode of the mobile interface for any external touchscreen device (iPad, iPhone, Android phone/tablet, etc).
+* A signature that has been pre-stored for the currently logged in user (necessary for a staff signature in addition to the main signatory).

 To use, select the documents you'd like to sign and use either the "Sign" or "Signing Pad" buttons on the media tab.
 ASM allows you to use any generic mouse or touchscreen hardware and mobile touchscreen devices as signing pads - you do not need to buy expensive custom hardware.

+.. note:: Once signed, a document cannot be edited.
+A maximum of two signatures can be recorded in a document - one for the signatory and one for the current system user.

 .. image:: images/sign_dialog.png

-The "Sign" button shows a signature pad on-screen and allows you to use any mouse-style device to do the signing.
-This includes hardware like Wacom drawing tablets, mice, pens and touchscreen monitors (or if you are using a tablet computer with the standard user interface).

-When editing your document templates, if you would like to control the size and location of the signature, insert an image where you'd like the signature to appear and when the dialog requests the image source, instead of a URL, enter "signature:placeholder" without the quotes.
-The document signing module will insert the signature inside your image instead of appending a footer.
+To control the size and location of the signature:

+* insert an image where you'd like the signature to appear
+* When the insert image dialog requests the image source, instead of a URL, enter "signature:placeholder" without the quotes.
+* Choose a size to constrain the image to - eg: 150 x 75
+* The document signing module will insert the signature inside your image when the document is signed.

 If your document template does not contain a signature placeholder, the signature will be attached to the document as a footer along with the date and